 Android 9 GSI changes

-Devices launching with Android 9 must use Android 9 GSIs for compliance testing, which include the following major changes from earlier GSIs:
+Devices launching with Android 9 must use Android 9 GSIs for compliance testing.
+This includes the following major changes from earlier GSIs:

 - Merges GSI and emulator.
 GSIs are built from the system

 - System-as-root.
 In previous versions of Android, devices